Artisan Sourdough Pumpkin and Pecan Bread

 Cold proofing, also known as retarding the dough, is when the dough is placed into the refrigerator to proof at a cold temperature for many hours, typically overnight.

-Cover the bowl with a piece of plastic wrap or a plate or cutting board.
-If you are using a banneton, place it into a plastic bag to keep the dough from drying out.
-Place the dough into the fridge for as little as 4 hours, up to 16 hours.
+Place the banneton in a plastic bag to keep the dough from drying out, and into the fridge for as little as 4 hours, up to 16 hours.

 Keep in mind that the dough will continue to proof in the fridge, although at a slower rate.

-Remove the dough from the fridge and score the top of the dough with a lame or sharp knife.
+Score the top of the dough with a lame or sharp knife.
 Lift the pumpkin dough into the hot Dutch oven.
-Replace the lid quickly and return the Dutch oven to the oven.
-Bake for 35 minutes.
+Bake for 35 minutes with the lid on.
 Remove the lid and bake for another 25 minutes.

-The bread is done when the top of the loaf is golden brown and the internal temperature reads 200 degrees.
+The bread is done when the top of the loaf is golden brown, and the internal temperature reads 200℉/94℃ on a digital thermometer.

 Transfer the bread from the Dutch oven to a wire rack and allow to cool to room temperature before slicing.